 Figure 2: Histograms (left) and cumulative distribution functions of effect sizes of original and replication studies.

 Effect sizes (see [A5] for details).
-For 94 study pairs effect size correlations could be computed.
+For 97 study pairs effect size correlations could be computed.
 Figure 2 (left) shows the distribution of effect sizes of original and replication studies, and the corresponding cumulative distribution functions (right).
-The mean effect sizes of both distributions (M = .392 [SD = .193]; M = .209 [SD =.244]) were different from each other (t(93) = 9.36, p < .001; W = 6633, p < .001).
-Of those 96 studies that reported an(y) effect size in both original and replication study, 79 reported a stronger effect size in the replication study (17.7%; p < .001, binomial test).
+Spearman’s correlation between the effect sizes equals .51067.
+The mean effect sizes of both distributions (M = .3962 [SD = .1928]; M = .1979 [SD =.254985]) were different from each other (t(96) = 9.3317, p < .001; W = 7132, p < .001).
+Of those 99 studies that reported an(y) effect size in both original and replication study, 82 reported a stronger effect size in the original study (.8283%; p < .001, binomial test).
 For the subset of 69 studies where the standard error of the correlation could be computed, it was expected that 78.3% of CIs of the replication study contained the effect size of the original study; however, only 42.0% (29 out of 69) of CIs contained the original effect size (p < .001).
 Figure 3 depicts effect sizes of study-pairs of which correlations could be calculated, and codes significance of effect sizes as well.

 Figure 3: Explained variances (squared correlations) of both original and replication study, coded by statistical significance.
 Identical values are indicated by the black diagonal line.